Shu882/job_shadow/code/README.md

 on your terminal (MacOS or Linux) or PowerShell (Windows).
 # Project 2: news sentiment analysis

 Financial news is fetched through Alpaca api.
 You might register and get your own api key and secret.
+I could provide my api access during the session but can't share it on Github.

 - sentiment_analysis_alpaca_BERT: using pretrained transformer model FinBERT for financial news sentiment analysis
 - nvda_alpaca_news.bz2: analysis results